zmalone/chef-web-docs/README.md

 1. Build locally and make sure the build succeeds (exit 0)

 1. Submit a [Pull Request](https://github.com/chef/chef-web-learn/pull/new)

-1. (optional) Mention something in #learnchef on IRC or @learnchef on Twitter

 License and Authors
 -------------------